Megafunk/MassSample/README.md

 This covers processors and spawners but not single Entity changes from C++.

-If you need to, asking the observer manager to check for changes should only require calling `OnCompositionChanged()`.
-Here is an example from the sample's BP library:
+If you need to, asking the observer manager to check for changes should only require calling `OnCompositionChanged()` with the delta of newly added or removed components:
 <!-- FIXMEFUNK: This is kind of a wacky example.
 I assume most people who need this might
 ```c++
 EntityManager.GetObserverManager().OnCompositionChanged(